 What were you doing before Job Portraits, and why did you join?

 After that, I moved to Hong Kong and learned to code at a boot camp.
 I got a job as a full-stack developer at one of the startups my previous employer invested in, and moved back to San Francisco to work with them.
 I sat at a computer for 12 hours a day there, working on projects alone.
+I loved building, but missed talking to people.

 I moved back to Pennsylvania after that job — but before I left, I went on a hike with Jackson and he pitched me on exploring a project together.
 I’ve always been a huge fan of Job Portraits; work culture and employee well-being are things I really care about.
 So when they asked if I’d be interested in contributing as a technical person on their team, I was like, “Heck yeah!”
-It felt like the best of both worlds.
+It felt like the best of both of my previous worlds.

 What’s the culture like?